ryantd42/NY-Legislative-Git/2023/S6712A-2023/bill.md

  students  in the state a meaningful opportunity for a sound basic educa- tion.
-  Because educational needs, standards, and practices and student  demo- graphics have changed substantially over the past sixteen years, partic- ularly  in  light  of  the  radical educational disruption caused by the pandemic, the legislature finds that it is necessary and appropriate  to establish a standing sound basic education commission to analyze current educational  needs and to recommend to the governor, the legislature and the regents, a new foundation aid formula that will  provide  sufficient funding,  distributed in an equitable manner, to provide all students in the state a meaningful opportunity for a sound basic  education,  effec- tive  for  the 2024-2025 school year.
-Thereafter, in order to assess the
+  Because educational needs, standards, and practices and student  demo- graphics have changed substantially since 2007, particularly in light of the  radical educational disruption caused by the pandemic, the legisla- ture finds that it is necessary and appropriate to establish a  standing sound  basic  education  commission to analyze current educational needs and to recommend to the governor, the legislature and the regents, a new foundation aid formula that will provide sufficient funding, distributed

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08937-01-3
+  LBD08937-04-4
- S. 6712  2
+ S. 6712--A  2

- workings of the new formula and account for changing educational  needs, the commission will monitor the implementation of the new foundation aid formula and provide recommendations to the governor, the legislature and the  regents,  every two years thereafter regarding (a) revisions to the foundation aid formula that may be necessary to ensure that every school has the resources necessary for providing the opportunity  for  a  sound basic education in a cost efficient manner; and (b) accountability meas- ures needed to ensure that the state's system of education finance actu- ally  provides  a  meaningful opportunity for a sound basic education to all students.
+ in an equitable manner, to provide all students in the state a  meaning- ful opportunity for a sound basic education, effective for the 2025-2026 school  year.
+Thereafter,  in  order  to assess the workings of the new formula  and account for changing educational needs, the commission will monitor the implementation of the new foundation aid formula and provide recommendations to the governor, the legislature and the regents,  every two  years  thereafter  regarding  (a)  revisions  to the foundation aid formula that may be necessary  to  ensure  that  every  school  has  the resources  necessary  for  providing  the  opportunity for a sound basic education in a cost efficient manner; and  (b)  accountability  measures needed  to  ensure that the state's system of education finance actually provides a meaningful opportunity for a sound  basic  education  to  all students.
   §  2.
 Establishment of commission.
 1. There is hereby established a standing New York state sound basic education commission comprised of 15 members, to be appointed as follows:
-  (a) two individuals shall be appointed by the speaker of the assembly;
+  (a) two individuals shall be appointed by the speaker of the assembly, at least one of whom shall be a parent of a public school student;
-  (b)  two  individuals shall be appointed by the temporary president of the senate;
+  (b) two individuals shall be appointed by the temporary  president  of the  senate,  at  least one of whom shall be a parent of a public school student;
   (c) one individual shall be appointed by the senate minority leader;
   (d) one individual shall be appointed by the assembly minority leader;
   (e) two individuals shall be appointed by the board of regents, one of